brendankane04/grafana-for-embedded/README.md

 Whether you're working with IoT devices, embedded Linux systems, or any hardware development project, this stack gives you the visibility you need.
 Visualize any data source - from simple CSV files to complex system logs and real-time metrics.

 This proven stack can be quickly deployed using Docker.
 Simply download the repo.
-If necessary, use the installation scripts to install docker & docker compose on your machine.
+If necessary, use the full docker installation script to install docker & docker compose on your machine.
 And then, run the server with docker compose easily.

 ## Dashboard Examples